 Signs that You’re Living in a Sick Home

 Have you suffered from allergies all your life?
 Don’t you know the real cause of your disease?
 Do you visit different doctors and can’t find a solution to your problems?
 If your answer to these three questions is yes, you may be living in a Sick Home.

-If you live in an old house, with humidity problems, iron pipes and the worst water service in the state, you should certainly find a new house.
+If you live in an old house, with humidity problems, iron pipes and the worst water service in the state, you should certainly find a new house or reduce humidity in the house effectively.
 There’s a high probability that your current home is the cause of all adverse reactions in your body.